Debiasing Made State-of-the-art: Revisiting the Simple Seed-based Weak Supervision for Text Classification: Experiments

-\smallsection{Main results} We present the classification performance achieved by different methods in Table~\ref{table:main-results}.
+\smallsection{Seed-based weak supervision} We present the classification performance achieved by different methods in Table~\ref{table:main-results}.
 One may find that seed deletion and random deletion can significantly boost the performance of seed matching-based weakly-supervised classification.
-On some datasets, random deletion can approach the oracle selection with only $\sim 2\%$ gap.
+On some datasets (e.g., AGNews), random deletion can approach the oracle selection with almost no gap.
 This demonstrates the performance of the simple seed matching-based weak supervision is greatly underestimated.

-Seed deletion and random deletion are also on par with or significantly better than other pseudo-label selection methods including those using sophisticated confidence measures such as normalized loss in O2U-Net and learning order in LOPS.
+Seed deletion and random deletion are also on par with or significantly better than other pseudo-label selection methods including those using sophisticated confidence measures such as the normalized loss in O2U-Net and the learning order in LOPS.
 In fact, seed deletion and random deletion are still using the standard confidence score of a classifier to select pseudo-labels, albeit they first corrupt the pseudo-labeled documents for training the classifier.
 Nevertheless, the performance improvement compared to the standard confidence score is huge.
-For example, the improvement on NYT-Fine is as large as $\sim 18\%$ in terms of Macro-F1 and $\sim 31\%$ in terms of Micro-F1.
-This demonstrates the standard confidence-based pseudo-label selection is also greatly underestimated.
+For example, the improvement on NYT-Fine is as large as $\sim 20\%$ in terms of Macro-F1 and $\sim 40\%$ in terms of Micro-F1.
+This demonstrates that confidence-based pseudo-label selection is greatly underestimated.

 \smallsection{Compare with sophisticated weak supervision} In Table~\ref{table:weak-supervision}, we compare the performance of seed word matching equipped with seed word deletion or random deletion with those methods using sophisticated weak supervision sources, listed as follows. \begin{itemize}[leftmargin=*,nosep] \item \emph{ConWea}~\cite{mekala2020contextualized} uses pre-trained language models to contextualize the weak supervision in an iterative manner. \item \emph{X-Class}~\cite{wang2020x} learns class-oriented document representations based on the label surface names.
 These document representations are aligned to the classes to obtain pseudo labels. \item \emph{LOTClass}~\cite{meng2020text} obtains synonyms for the class names using pretrained language models and constructs a category vocabulary for each class, which is then used to pseudo-label the documents via string matching. \item \emph{ClassKG}~\citep{Zhang2021WeaklysupervisedTC} constructs a keyword graph to discover the correlation between keywords.
 Pseudo-labeling a document would be translated into annotating the subgraph that represents the document. \item \emph{LIME}~\citep{Park2022LIMEWT} combines seed matching with an entailment model to better pseudo-label documents and refine the final model via self-training. \end{itemize} For each method, we report the results obtained directly from the corresponding paper.
 If the results on some datasets are not reported in the original paper, we cite the results in follow-up papers if there are any.
 We found that with seed deletion or random deletion, seed word matching can be almost as good as or even better than those sophisticated weak supervisions.
 We thus believe seed word matching can be a competitive baseline and should be considered when developing more complicated weak supervisions.